 Oskar Hansson, professor of neurology at Lund University and supervisor of the study, explains future steps: “…we need a longer follow-up study over five to ten years to be able to confirm the four patterns with even greater accuracy.”

 No matter which type of dementia a senior loved one has, Home Sweet Home’s dementia care experts receive significant training in helping manage any challenges while emphasizing the client’s strengths.
 To get started enriching the life of a senior with dementia today, reach out to us at (866) 229-2505 .
-We’re happy to provide a free in-home consultation and share more about why we’re the top provider of elder care in Battle Creek, MI and other Michigan communities .
+We’re happy to provide a free in-home consultation and share more about why we’re the top provider of dementia care in Battle Creek, MI and other Michigan communities .
 For a full list of the communities we serve, please visit our locations page.